movableink/ember-pop-over/README.md

 First, we imported `nearestChild`.
 This is a computed property that returns the nearest child of a given type.
 We then use this property to get the popup-menu.

 Then we add the icon as a target for the popup menu that will toggle the menu when clicked.
-We do this on the next run loop to ensure that all the views have been appended to the DOM.
-If we don't do this, then there is the potential that the target is never properly attached.

 For the next step, let's start showing the popup live and doing some iterative development.
 To do this, we'll need to start fiddling with the app directory.